DarrCoh/ISS-Window/README.md

 ## Installation
 Automatic install :
-Run the ISSetup.sh script. ( coming soon )
+Run the ISSetup.sh script ( coming soon )

 Manual install :
 > Easy to setup with a single board computer, takes about 6min to install manually.
 Brilliant !